BismuthCloud/cli/README.md

 # Daemonite by Bismuth

 ### Daemonite is your agentic mode AI developer that works with a broad range of models.
 Ask it to add features or fix bugs, and it will propose changes right in your git repository.
+Daemonite can run arbitrary commands and your test suite.

 ![Video showing Daemonite being used to quickly change a website](/_doc/demo.gif)